Taxonomy Boot Camp 2019 Agenda

 • Imagine joining a UK government project as its first-ever taxonomist against the backdrop of Brexit, creating huge uncertainty at every level.
 At a time of great upheaval in politics, the economy and law, how do you make sure your little taxonomy niche doesn't get overlooked?
 Lippell will pass on her experience, tips and tricks that she used to help bring colleagues to a shared understanding of the benefits of taxonomies in digital content delivery for government.
 When content priorities and outcomes change by the hour, tagging and metadata are even more essential than usual.
 If you can keep your head when all around are losing theirs, then you might be a taxonomist.

-Helen Lippell, Taxonomy, Metadata & Search Consultant, Programme Chair, Bite-sized Taxonomy Boot Camp, UK
+Helen Lippell, Taxonomy, Metadata & Search Consultant, Chair, Bite-Sized Taxonomy Boot Camp London

 3:00 p.m. - 3:15 p.m.